uspki/policies/certificate-policy.md

   e.
 Firewall and router activities; and
   f.
 Entries to and exits from the CA facility.

-Log entries MUST include the following elements:
+Log entries shall include the following elements:

 1. Date and time of entry;
 2. Identity of the person making the journal entry; and
 3. Description of the entry.

 ### 5.4.2 Frequency for Processing and Archiving Audit Logs
-Review of the audit log SHALL be required at least once every 60 days.
+Review of the audit log shall be required at least once every 60 days.

 Such reviews involve verifying that the log has not been tampered with and then briefly inspecting all log entries, with a more thorough investigation of any alerts or irregularities in the logs.
-A statistically significant portion of the security audit data generated by the CA since the last review SHALL be examined.
+A statistically significant portion of the security audit data generated by the CA since the last review shall be examined.
 This amount will be described in the CPS.

-All significant events SHALL be explained in an audit log summary.
-Actions taken as a result of these reviews SHALL be documented.
+All significant events shall be explained in an audit log summary.
+Actions taken as a result of these reviews shall be documented.

 ### 5.4.3 Retention Period for Audit Logs
-Audit logs SHALL be retained on-site until reviewed, in addition to being archived as described in section 5.5.
-The individual who removes audit logs from the CA system SHALL be an official different from the individuals who, in combination, command the CA signature key.
+Audit logs shall be retained on-site until reviewed, in addition to being archived as described in section 5.5.
+The individual who removes audit logs from the CA system shall be an official different from the individuals who, in combination, command the CA signature key.

-The CA SHALL retain any audit logs generated for at least seven years.
-The CA SHALL make these audit logs available to its Qualified Auditor upon request.
+The CA shall retain any audit logs generated for at least seven years.
+The CA shall make these audit logs available to its Qualified Auditor upon request.

 ### 5.4.4 Protection of Audit Log
-The CA SHALL ensure audit logs are unalterable or maintain an integrity mechanism to identify any changes.
+The CA shall ensure audit logs are unalterable or maintain an integrity mechanism to identify any changes.

-The security audit data SHALL not be open for reading or modification by any human, or by any automated process, other than those that perform security audit processing.
-CA system configuration and procedures must be implemented together to ensure that only authorized people archive or delete security audit data.
-Procedures must be implemented to protect archived data from deletion or destruction before the end of the security audit data retention period (note that deletion requires modification access).
-Security audit data SHALL be moved to a safe, secure storage location separate from the location where the data was generated.
+The security audit data shall not be open for reading or modification by any human, or by any automated process, other than those that perform security audit processing.
+CA system configuration and procedures shall be implemented together to ensure that only authorized people archive or delete security audit data.
+Procedures shall be implemented to protect archived data from deletion or destruction before the end of the security audit data retention period (note that deletion requires modification access).
+Security audit data shall be moved to a safe, secure storage location separate from the location where the data was generated.

 ### 5.4.5 Audit Log Backup Procedures
-Audit logs and audit summaries SHALL be backed up at least monthly.
-A copy of the audit log SHALL be sent off-site on a monthly basis.
+Audit logs and audit summaries shall be backed up at least monthly.
+A copy of the audit log shall be sent off-site on a monthly basis.

 ### 5.4.6 Audit Log Accumulation System (internal vs. external)
 The audit log collection system may or may not be external to the CA system.
-Automated audit processes SHALL be invoked at system or application startup, and cease only at system or application shutdown.
-Audit collection systems SHALL be configured such that security audit data is protected against loss (e.g., overwriting or overflow of automated log files).
-Should it become apparent that an automated audit system has failed, and the integrity of the system or confidentiality of the information protected by the system is at risk, operations SHALL be suspended until the problem has been remedied.
+Automated audit processes shall be invoked at system or application startup, and cease only at system or application shutdown.
+Audit collection systems shall be configured such that security audit data is protected against loss (e.g., overwriting or overflow of automated log files).
+Should it become apparent that an automated audit system has failed, and the integrity of the system or confidentiality of the information protected by the system is at risk, operations shall be suspended until the problem has been remedied.

 ### 5.4.7 Notification to event-causing subject
 There is no requirement to notify a subject that an event was audited.
 Real-time alerts are neither required nor prohibited by this policy.

 ### 5.4.8 Vulnerability assessments
-Additionally, the CA's security program MUST include an annual Risk Assessment that:
+Additionally, the CA's security program shall include an annual Risk Assessment that:

 1. Identifies foreseeable internal and external threats that could result in unauthorized access, disclosure, misuse, alteration, or destruction of any Certificate Data or Certificate Management Processes;
 2. Assesses the likelihood and potential damage of these threats, taking into consideration the sensitivity of the Certificate Data and Certificate Management Processes; and
 3. Assesses the sufficiency of the policies, procedures, information systems, technology, and other arrangements that the CA has in place to counter such threats.

 ## 5.5 Records archival
-CAs operating under this policy must follow either the General Records Schedules established by the National Archives and Records Administration or an agency-specific schedule as applicable.
+CAs operating under this policy shall follow either the General Records Schedules established by the National Archives and Records Administration or an agency-specific schedule as applicable.

 ### 5.5.1 Types of records archived
-The CA SHALL retain all documentation relating to certificate requests and the verification thereof, and all Certificates and revocation thereof, for a minimum of 10 years and 6 months after any Certificate based on that documentation ceases to be valid.
+The CA shall retain all documentation relating to certificate requests and the verification thereof, and all Certificates and revocation thereof, for a minimum of 10 years and 6 months after any Certificate based on that documentation ceases to be valid.

-CA archive records SHALL be sufficiently detailed to determine the proper operation of the CA and the validity of any certificate - including those revoked or expired - issued by the CA.  At a minimum, the following data SHALL be recorded for archive:
+CA archive records shall be sufficiently detailed to determine the proper operation of the CA and the validity of any certificate - including those revoked or expired - issued by the CA.  At a minimum, the following data shall be recorded for archive:
 -	CA accreditation (if applicable)
 - Certificate policy
 - Certification practice statement